iszczesniak/cpp/categories/index.md

 We covered only the basics, there is more: glvalue, prvalue, xvalue.

+# Quiz

+* Can an expression be both an lvalue and an rvalue at the same time?

+* Is a temporary object an rvalue?

+* What does the category of the function-call expression depend on?

 <!-- LocalWords: lvalue lvalues rvalue rvalues -->
 <!-- LocalWords: decrementation incrementation -->
 <!-- LocalWords: dereference expr unary -->